rossning92/movy/README.md

 ### Customize objects

-All methods above can take **extra** named arguments for object customization.
-For example, to set the object color, you can use
+All methods above can take **extra** named arguments for customization.
+For example, to set the object color and scale, you can use

 <img align=
 "right" src="img/add-yellow-triangle.png" />